maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 In the potential response tree, node 1, replace the expression `TAns` with `ta`.

 These change just propogate the new variables throught out the question.
 We should test the question again, but this can be done in an automatic way.

+## Student validation ##

+Notice in the above there is a two step process for the student to enter their answer.

+First is "validaiton", and normally servers have "instant validation" enabled.
+If the expression is valid STACK shows the student "Your last answer was interpreted as follows:" and displays their expression.
+An invalid response creates an error message.

+The second stage executes when a valid expression is entered, and this evaluates the potential response tree to assess the student's answer.

+This two stage process is a unique and essential feature of STACK.
+There are lots of options for validation to help the student.
+For example, in the above all example expressions have a strict syntax.
+Here we used expressions like `-5/6*(3*x-2)^-2+c` which has all the `*` symbols to denote multiplication.
+STACK has lots of options, and you could choose to let students type in expressions like `-5/6(3x-2)^-2+c` and accept implied multiplication.
+Documentation on these options is given in the [inputs](Inputs.md) section.

 ## Question tests ##